dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 ### Legacy macOS: Disk Images

-This method instead relies on hosted images either from Apple or Acidanthera, and restoring onto your drive
+This method instead relies on hosted images either from Apple or Acidanthera, and restoring onto your drive.

 #### Acidanthera Images